FreeJoy-Team/FreeJoyWiki/eng/Axis-configuration.md

 In case of encoder source you should specify encoder number from "Encoders" tab.

 For unused axes in the project, uncheck Output enabled.
-** Unused axes will not be displayed by the operating environment if the “Dinamic HID config” checkbox is set to the [HID Settings](Advanced-settings.md) **

 The red scale "Out" shows what values ​​of the logical axis are issued to the operating system, the green scale "Raw" shows what values ​​of the physical axis the controller receives from the sensor.